mattschneble/employee-tracking-system/README.md

 There is NO license associated with this repository.

 ## Acknowledgement
 I would like to thank Sonam Sherpa,  June Moon, Justin Choi, Kayla Datte, Joel Longares and Jay Liu for offering support during study groups and helping me to resolve issues.
-I would also like to thank Royce and ******** from AskBCS for assisting me with issues that I ran into and walking me thorugh the resolution.
+I would also like to thank Royce and Max from AskBCS for assisting me with issues that I ran into and walking me thorugh the resolution.